markvoortmanppu/appliedcomputerscience/pages/assessment.md

    *Maps to Broad-Based Learning Goal 4 and Key Learning Outcome 5.*
 2. Communication: Clearly communicate thoughts and ideas both verbally and in writing.
    *Maps to Broad-Based Learning Goal 2 and Key Learning Outcome 3.*
-3. Critical Thinking: Apply theory and practice into solving organizational problems.
+3. Critical Thinking: Analyze, integrate and communicate complex information to facilitate management decision making.
    *Maps to Broad-Based Learning Goal 1 and Key Learning Outcome 1.*
-4. Scholarship: Analyze, integrate and communicate complex information to facilitate management decision making.
+4. Scholarship: Gather, analyze, and evaluate critical information from within Applied Computer Science.
    *Maps to Broad-Based Learning Goal 5 and Key Learning Outcome 8.*
 5. Teamwork: Work well with others and with a demonstrated appreciation of individual differences and a sensitivity to diversity.
    *Maps to Broad-Based Learning Goal N/A and Key Learning Outcome 2.*